A major in English can be both pleasurable and profitable, teaching you to enjoy reading and writing and preparing you for a range of career paths.

 Appreciate the delight of reading the best of British, American, classical and world literature and authors as diverse as William Shakespeare and Emily Dickinson, Edgar Allan Poe and Virginia Woolf, and James Baldwin and John Donne.
 Each English major is assigned a faculty adviser, who assists you in creating an individual program of study best suited to your interests and abilities.
 The flexibility of all programs, including majors and minors, allows the student a wide choice of courses within the department and possibilities for coordinating a program with another academic department.

-The major offers three tracks to choose from:
+The major offers two tracks and one concentration to choose from:

 Pursue your love of literature in this track, which requires coursework in linguistics, literary theory, British and American literature, and world literature.